alexhokl/notes/interview.md

   - look for quality control
 - Ask the candidate about a simple binary search
 - What are the major technical problem in your current and last job?
+- What are the profiling tools you have used?

 #### House-Tree-Person (HTP) test